Spoilers For ‘The Young And The Restless’: Nick Tells Phyllis No, But An Ice Storm Has Other Plans

-Bombshell new The Young and the Restless spoilers reveal that Nick lets Phyllis know that they’re not going to happen this time around.
+The latest The Young and the Restless spoilers reveal a bombshell, as Nick lets Phyllis know that they’re not going to happen this time around.
 However, when she ends up stuck at his house due to an ice storm, all bets are off.

 Nick (Joshua Morrow) and Phyllis (Michelle Stafford) have danced around the fact that she kissed him at the gala and then also showed up at the hospital to sit with him after Victoria (Amelia Heinle) was stabbed.
-Nick’s asked her a few times why she did it, and Phyllis continues to say that the whole lip lock meant nothing to her.
+He has asked her a few times why she did it, and she continues to say that the whole lip lock meant nothing to her.

-Nick actor Joshua Morrow recently discussed the storyline with Soap Opera Digest, and he revealed that Nick lets Phyllis discuss their relationship or lack of one soon.
+Morrow recently discussed the storyline with Soap Opera Digest, and he revealed that Nick will let Phyllis discuss their relationship — or lack of one — soon.

 When Phyllis stops by one icy night to share a meal with Nick, he fully confronts her about her ulterior motives for showing up at his house.
-Ultimately, he lets his ex-wife know that they’re not going to happen again.
+Ultimately, he lets his ex-wife know that they are not getting back together.

 “He says that, but I don’t necessarily know if he means it or it’s more, ‘If we both think about this, it’s not a good idea,'” Morrow teased.
 “I believe that he hasn’t completely shut the door on hit because this woman intrigues him and he finds her irresistibly sexy, but he knows that once they go down the relationship path, it usually doesn’t end well.”